 Immersion blender or regular blender

-- Caramelize the onions.
-Heat 2 tablespoons of the oil in a large skillet over medium heat until shimmering.
-Add the onions and cook, stirring every 5 to 10 minutes to scrape up any fond that forms on the bottom of the pan, until dark brown and caramelized, 40 to 50 minutes total.
-Add 1/4 cup water and scrape up any browned bits from the pan.
-Season to taste with salt and pepper.
-Transfer to a bowl and set aside.
+Caramelize the onions: Heat 2 tablespoons canola or vegetable oil in a large skillet over medium heat.
+Add the onions to the pan and stir to coat with the oil.
+Cook the onions, stirring every 5 to 10 minutes to scrape up any fond that forms on the bottom of the skillet, for 40 to 50 minutes until they reach your preferred level of caramelization.
+Add 1/4 cup water to deglaze the bottom of the pan, scrape up any fond, and stir it into the onions.
+Season onions to taste with salt and pepper.
+Then transfer to a separate bowl and set aside.

-- Soak the dried porcini mushrooms while the onions are cooking.
-While the onions are cooking, add the dried porcini mushrooms to a medium bowl and cover with 1 1/2 cups boiling water.
-Soak until softened, 10 to 15 minutes.
+Soak the dried porcini mushrooms: While the onions are cooking, add the dried porcini mushrooms to a medium bowl and cover with 1 1/2 cups boiling water.
+Soak for 10 to 15 minutes, until softened.

-- Chop the porcini mushrooms & strain the liquid.
-Transfer the porcini mushrooms from the soaking liquid to a cutting board and coarsely chop.
+Chop the porcini mushrooms & strain the liquid: Remove the porcini mushrooms from the soaking liquid, transfer to a cutting board, and roughly chop the mushrooms.
 Strain the liquid to remove any sediment.
 Reserve the liquid for later.

-- Cook the mushrooms.
-Heat the remaining 2 tablespoons oil in the same pan you used for the onions over medium heat until shimmering.
-Add the cremini mushrooms, season with salt and pepper, and stir to combine.
+Cook the mushrooms: Heat the remaining 2 tablespoons oil in the same pan you used for the onions.
+When hot, add the cremini mushrooms, season with salt and pepper, and stir to combine.
 Cook until the mushrooms have released their liquid and have softened, about 5 minutes.
 Add the porcini mushrooms to the pan and cook for another 2 to 3 minutes.

-- Purée the gravy.
-Transfer the gravy to a large bowl and use an immersion blender to purée until smooth.
-Alternatively, transfer the gravy to a blender and blend until smooth.
+Purée the gravy: Transfer the gravy to a large bowl and use an immersion blender to purée until smooth.
+Alternatively, transfer the gravy to a blender and purée until smooth.
 Taste, and adjust the seasoning as necessary.
 If you find the finished gravy to be a little too thick for your taste, go ahead and whisk in an additional 1/2 cup to 1 cup of stock, until you reach a consistency you prefer.